How do you turn a good listing into a great one? With standout property listings, that’s how.

 Here are some Dos and Don’ts for the DIY crowd on Photo Tips For Standout Property Listings.

 - DO shoot from the corner.
 It makes any room look bigger and brighter when taken from that angle.

 - DO use a wide-angle lens.
-Using wide-angle lens captures the entire area which is highly suggested so that potential buyers can see what the entire room looks like.
+Using a wide-angle lens captures the entire area, which is highly suggested so that potential buyers can see what the entire room looks like.
 See above.

 - DO remove clutter from every surface.
 Doing so communicates that the space is clean.
 Also, you can create a focal point in the room that will make the photo look great.

 - DO take multiple photos of every room.
-Just make sure that the first 5-10 photos on your listing are of different spaces.
-More so, always start in the important area like the kitchen, living space, master bedroom, master bath, and guest bath.
+Just ensure the first 5-10 photos on your listing are of different spaces.
+More so, always start in the important areas like the kitchen, living space, master bedroom, master bath, and guest bath.

 Now let’s move on to the DON’T’s:

 - DON’T rush.
-If there’s better weather in the forecast then wait for it.
+If there’s better weather in the forecast, then wait for it.
 The weather plays a huge factor in getting a nice photo.
-Sunny day can provide great lighting while a gloomy day can create drama in your photo.
+A sunny day can provide great lighting, while a gloomy day can create drama in your photo.
 Furthermore, always take advantage of what lighting nature gives you.

 - DON’T post close-ups.
 No one wants to see one sink because they want to see the bathroom.